 As it turns out, Satisfactory sold 507,374 units at the time of making the video above.
 Jace Varlet, Coffee Stain's community manager, confirmed this number and also admitted to outright lying to fans previously - the game didn't actually sell 10 copies, nor eight or 15.
 For shame.

 He also went on to state Satisfactory is the best launch the studio had so far which may run contrary to some previously available data.
-Coffee Stain's other big name game, Goat Simulator, had sold about one million copies in roughly four months which is double the number of copies Satisfactory sold in almost three months since release.
+Coffee Stain's other big name game, Goat Simulator, had sold about in roughly four months which is double the number of copies Satisfactory sold in almost three months since release.

 On the other hand, Satisfactory costs more than thrice as much, standing at $29.99 / €29.99, compared to $9.99 / €8.19.
 On top of that Goat Simulator was a subject to 30 per cent revenue cut by Steam, compared to 12 per cent by Epic Games, meaning Coffee Stain definitely earned much more cabbage with Satisfactory.